What Happens to Your Code After a Commit?- 8 mins

 If you are creating a larger system, you will also need this information when writing Release Notes for the latest version.

 Versions will also help you keep track of and updating documentation for your system.

 Automation of build and deploy is a complex topic.
 The points that I mentioned here can be used as a starting point – a kind of checklist for a better system.
-You do not need to do everything at once, or go in depth on all points.
+You do not need to do everything at once or go in depth on all points.
 You should rather start with one of them and work your way towards full automation.

-These points - and a few more - is part of a continuous delivery process that is designed to ensure that it will only take a few minutes between pushing a change to version control system till it is live in production.
+These points – and a few more – are a part of a continuous delivery process that is designed to ensure that it will only take a few minutes between pushing a change to version control system till it is live in production.
 You do not need to go that far in the beginning, but it may be something to strive for.

 These points may seem tedious, but they will often have an immediate effect on your development process – they will simplify the entire process of handling a system, so you can spend more time on what you like best, namely programming!